jonross10/BarFinder/README.md

 # BarFinder
-An Alexa skill that looks up different types of bars nearby using Yelp's API
+An Alexa skill that looks up information about different types of nearby bars using Yelp's API